kengho/vipnet-hw-tools-ruby/README.md

 ## Summary

 Allows to get configuration files like iplir.conf (and more) from ViPNet™ products such as HW1000; no `enable` and `admin escape` needed, just readonly ssh access.
 Currently implemented only "iplir.conf" file getting from ViPNet™ Coordinator HW v3+.
+Requires Linux, `ssh` and `luit`.

 ## Installing